cityofaustin/projects/_projects/OpenGov2018/about/overview.md

 Here you will find information on how to contribute your ideas for commitment topics for our open government projects in 2018-2019.

-## More to come -- sign up for email updates
+## Call for commitment ideas coming soon -- sign up for email updates

 We will open a call for commitment topics in May 2018.
 To receive updates and announcements when the call is opened, or to just keep in touch with these open government commitments for Austin, [sign up for our email list](/projects/OpenGov2018/about/contact).